joeymeere/solana-signature-grinder/README.md

 # Solana Signature Grinder

-A script that utilizes Web3.js 2.0 to grind vanity transaction signatures.
+A simple Node & TS script that utilizes Web3.js 2.0 to grind vanity transaction signatures.
 Inspired by the MEV guy on Ethereum.

 ## Usage